|Reports to||Field Operations Supervisor|

 - Must demonstrate competency in assessment of a patient, handling emergencies using Basic Life Support equipment and techniques.

-- Must be able to use a semi-automatic defibrillator.
+- Must be able to use an automatic external defibrillator (AED).

-- Must be able to assist patients with self-administration or administer emergency medications as described in state and local protocol.
+- Must be able to assist patients with self-administration or administer emergency medications as described in state or local protocol.

 PHYSICAL STRENGTH REQUIRED: